andre-the-giant/astroblog/src/pages/posts/inclusivity-is-not-a-buzzword-it-is-what-makes-teams-stronger.md

 image:
     url: 'blogimage5.jpg'
     alt: ''
-tags: ["inclusivity", "diversity", "psychological-safety", "equity", "fairness", "leadership", "team-culture", "communication", "mentorship", "bias", "hiring", "teamwork", "collaboration", "growth", "culture"]
+tags: ["inclusivity", "diversity", "equity", "psychological-safety", "team-culture", "communication", "bias", "hiring", "mentorship", "fairness", "leadership", "belonging","my-5-core-values"]

 ---

 A great development team isn’t just about technical skills.
 It’s about the people.
 When a team is truly inclusive, everyone has the same opportunity to contribute, grow, and feel valued.
 That means more than just hiring a diverse group of people.
 It means making sure they are treated fairly, supported, and respected, whether they are a junior developer, a senior engineer, or someone sitting in the C-suite.